sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 ## In Terraform Backend Prospotive we have two things
   - Terraform State storage when you are using Aws provider,we can store `terraform.tfstate` in **AWS S3 BUCKET**
-  - Whils Implementing the `Terraform State Locking` we will using the DynamoDB
+  - Whils Implementing the `Terraform State Locking` we will using the DynamoDB from AW